The European Economic Area (EEA)

 Nominated by Iceland:

-Mr Benedikt Bogason, hæstaréttardómari (Supreme Court Judge)
+Mr Benedikt Bogason, hæstaréttardómari (President of the Supreme Court)

 Nominated by Liechtenstein:

 Mr Martin Ospelt, Rechtsanwält (lawyer)